Ethan-t-n/rough-waterfall-5384/README.md

+#Did one commit in the beginning, then decided to add them all individually at the end

 # Supermarket Sweep

 Fork this repository and clone your newly created repository.
 At the end of the challenge, push your code to your repository and DM all of the instructors with the link to your repository.